LuciAkirami/NLP-Twitter-Sentiment-Analysis/README.md

 ## TODO

-- [x] Convert the Model to Onnx and Run via OnnxRuntime / Optimum TensorRT /
+- [x] Convert the Model to Onnx and Run via OnnxRuntime / Optimum
+- [ ] Replace the existing model with ONNX within the deployments folder
 - [ ] Test the ONNX Model latency with TensorRT in a Nvidia Optimized Container
 - [ ] Quantize the Model and check the Inference and Performance
 - [ ] Try multiprocessing from Torch to speed up the Inference
 - [ ] Create a Deployment file for Kubernetes
-- [ ] Setup scaling in Kubernetes and loading balancing via NGINIX
+- [ ] Setup scaling in Kubernetes and loading balancing via NGINX
 - [ ] Send the logs to a monitoring tool